 Those who dismiss the technological jobs apocalypse as hysteria are in for a rude awakening.
-Brookings Institute researchers estimate 61% of American workers face a serious risk of technological unemployment with a decade.
+Brookings Institution researchers estimate 61% of American workers face a serious risk of technological unemployment with a decade.

 “By 2030, some 25 percent of U.S. employment will have experienced high exposure to automation, while another 36 percent of U.S. employment will experience medium exposure, and another 39 percent will experience low exposure,” a Brookings press release states.
 The release is for Automation and Artificial Intelligence: How machines are affecting people and places a report Brookings released on 24 January 2019.